 Show at A the appropriate industry code for the partnership's or trust's main business.
-The industry code appears on the partnership's or trust's ABN notification of registration.
-If the partnership or trust has not applied for an ABN or has not received notification of the ABN, look up the code in the Business industry codes 2005 (NAT 1827-6.2005), available on our website.
+The code can be obtained by using the Business industry codes 2007 (NAT 1827-6.2007), available on our website.

-If the main business activity has changed since the partnership or trust received the notification of registration the industry code is no longer valid.
-Describe and code the business activity as accurately as possible, using the business industry codes.
+Code the business activity as accurately as possible using the business industry codes in Business industry codes 2007.
 The industry code is made up of five digits.
-For example, if the industry is 'dairy cattle farming', the code on the tax return is shown as '01300'.
+For example, if the industry is 'dairy cattle farming', the code on the tax return is shown as '01600'.

 An incorrect code may result in clients not receiving a necessary service or material from the Tax Office, or could lead to incorrect targeting of audits.
+The industry code provided is also used to publish industry benchmarks in the Taxation Statistics publication, available on our website.